 Module M18 Semester 3 Duration of module 1 Semester Type of module Elective (compulsory to select 1 language) Courses included in M18.a Business French the module M18.b Business Spanish M18.c Business Chinese M18.d Business German How frequently is the module offered Each semester Admission requirements Completion of Module M12 Second business language 2 Level Bachelor Transferability of the module open to exchange students / students of other ESB bachelor programmes on request.
-Responsible Prof. Yoany Beldarrain, Ph.D. professor/ module Office: 5-116, Tel.: 07121 271 3101 coordinator yoany.beldarrain@reutlingen-university.de Name of lecturer Depends on the language and the level.
+Responsible Prof. Yoany Beldarrain, Ph.D. professor/ module coordinator Office: 5-116, Tel.: 07121 271 3101 coordinator yoany.beldarrain@reutlingen-university.de Name of lecturer Depends on the language and the level.
 Lecturers might change from For contact details, see ESB website. semester to semester.
-For Business Spanish: Yolanda Guevara, Juana Palacios de Abt, Maria Lopez Sanchez, Esteban Caballero, Pilar Beil, Martha Barreto For Business French: Rauland Ouattara, Anne-Marie L'abbé For Business German: Josefine Kohle-Hempel, Susanne Lindner, Gabriele Cwejn, Martin Böhler For Business Chinese: Fan-An Kuo, Xinchao Cui, Ying Feng Language of instruction Spanish, French, Chinese or German Credits (ECTS) 4 Total workload 120 hours (60 hours lecture time, 60 hours independent study) Contact hours per week (SWS) 4 hours Examination/ For Business German, Spanish, French and Chinese: type of assessment Assessment for each language course consists of multiple continuous assessments (CA).
+See LOD website.
+For Business Spanish: Pilar Beil, Martha Barreto, Amaya Bolumburu, Maura Cataa, Juana Bala dias da Abt, Maria Lanaz Sanahaz, Milana Mayra Cortes, Juana Pala-cios de Abt , Maria Lopez Sanchez, Milena Sanchez, Maria Luisa del Rio, Juan Pedro Leon • For Business French: Rauland Ouattara, Anne-Marie L'abbé • For Business German: Josefine Kohle-Hempel, Susanne Lindner, Gabriele Cwejn, Martin Böhler, Swantje Uhde-Sailer For Business Chinese: Fan-An Kuo, Xinchao Cui, Ying Feng Language of instruc- tion Spanish, French, Chinese or German Credits (ECTS) 4 Total workload 120 hours (60 hours lecture time, 60 hours independent study) Contact hours per week (SWS) 4 hours Examination/ For Business German, Spanish, French and Chinese: type of assessment Assessment for each language course consists of multiple continuous as- sessments (CA).
 The weight of each CA is as follows: -1 hour written exam at end of the semester (50%); - written assignment (20%), verbal assignment (20%; - active participation and attendance (10%).
 All continuous assessments are determined at the group/language level.

-Weighting of grade 4/157 within programme Learning outcomes For Spanish, courses are offered on several levels (A1 to C1 of the Common European Framework of Reference for Languages).
+Weighting of grade within programme 4/157 Learning outcomes For Spanish, courses are offered on several levels (A1 to C1 of the Common European Framework of Reference for Languages).
 For French, courses are offered at the A2/B1 to C1 level.
-For Chinese, courses are offered at the A1-B1 level.
+For Chinese, courses are offered at the A1- B1 level.
 Over the course of three semestesr, students complete three consecutive levels of one language.
 Students must demonstrate the prerequisite skills in order to advance to the next level.
 After successful completion of this course, students should have developed: Professional competencies: Students will improve their language skills, while increasing their knowledge of basic business terminology in the target language.
-Students will demonstrate best practices for business communication skills in the target language.
-On all levels, students will improve their communication skills according to their individual capabilities.
+Students will demonstrate best practices for business communication skills in the target language. • On all levels, students will improve their communication skills according to their individual capabilities.
 Students will acquire or improve their grammar skills and vocabulary in the target language according to their individual competency level.
-Students will acquire or improve written and oral communication skills in the target language, especially those skills used in business contexts and situations in the student's personal context (studies, internships).
+Students will acquire or improve written and oral • communication skills in the target language, especially those skills used in business contexts and situations in the student's personal context (studies, internships).
 Methodological competencies: Students will analyze and discuss different topics related to business communication.
 Social competencies: Students will interact in the target language for various purposes and with different types of audiences.
 Students will improve their intercultural awareness and intercultural communication competencies.
-Personal competencies: Students will improve self-confidence using the target language for different purposes, including business situations.
+Personal competencies: Students will improve self-confidence using the target language for different purposes, including businesssituations.
 Students will become familiar with Spain/Latin America, France and Germany and the ways of life and business life in Spanish, French, Chinese or German-speaking countries.
 Students will become aware of current economic developments and problems in Spanish, French, Chinese or